Processing of licences issued under the Poisons and Therapeutic Goods Act 1966

 The assessment phase determines if the licence is to be granted.

 This phase assesses applicants to ensure that they meet the appropriate professional capability and standards.
-This includes the review of all the required documents provided with the application.
+This includes a review of the required documents provided with the application.
 For certain types of licence, the applicant will be contacted to provide a Drugs and Poisons Control Procedure (DPCP) and to schedule a facility or premises inspection.
 See below for more information on DPCP and facility or premises inspections.

-It is important to note that provision of any false or misleading information is an offence under the Crimes Act 1900 (NSW).
+It is important to note that the provision of any false or misleading information is an offence under the Crimes Act 1900 (NSW).

 If your application is successful, you will be sent the licence and the conditions of compliance via email.
-If the decision is to not to grant a licence, you will be informed of the reason(s) and your option to request a review of the decision (where appropriate).
+If the decision is not to grant a licence, you will be informed of the reason(s) and your option to request a review of the decision (where appropriate).

-Timeframes apply to the applications for:
+Timeframes apply to the following applications:

 The initial review may take up to 5 business days.